Skip to main content

 In the Job Information frame:

-• User ID: Defines the name of the IBM i user profile under which the job should be submitted.
+• User ID: IBM i user profile under which the job is submitted

 In the Job Description sub-frame:

-• Library: Defines the library associated with the job description name.
-You may use an OpCon token in this field.
+• Library: Library associated with the job description name.
+Accepts OpCon tokens

 In the Library List Management sub-frame:

-• Initial Library List: Defines the initial user part of the library list that is used to search for any objects without a library.
+• Initial Library List: Initial user part of the library list used to search for objects without a library

 In the Job Queue sub-frame:

-• Name: Defines the name of the job queue in which this job is placed.
+• Name: Name of the job queue in which the job is placed

-• Library: Defines the library associated with the batch queue name.
+• Library: Library associated with the batch queue name

 In the Call Information sub-frame:

-• Prerun: Defines the IBM i job to be executed immediately before the initiation of the job specified in the Call/Script Name.
+• Prerun: IBM i job to run immediately before the job specified in Call/Script Name

 In the Transfer Information sub-frame:

-• Action Type (Required): Defines the FTP command to use.
+• Action Type (Required): FTP command to use

-• Transfer Type (Required): Defines the type of transfer for binary or ASCII.
+• Transfer Type (Required): Type of transfer — binary or ASCII

-• User: Defines the FTP users for connecting to the remote system.
+• User: FTP user for connecting to the remote system

 In the Remote Information sub-frame:

-• Remote System: Defines the name of the remote system.
+• Remote System: Name of the remote system

-• Remote File Name: Defines the name for the file once it reaches the remote machine.
+• Remote File Name: Name for the file on the remote machine

-• Remote Library or Directory: Defines the library or directory to receive the file on the remote machine.
+• Remote Library or Directory: Library or directory to receive the file on the remote machine

 In the Local Information sub-frame:

-• Local File Name: Defines the file name on the IBM i machine to transfer to the remote machine.
+• Local File Name: File name on the IBM i machine to transfer

-• Local Library or Directory: Defines the library or directory containing the file on the IBM i machine.
+• Local Library or Directory: Library or directory containing the file on the IBM i machine

 FTP: job information